Lajesh/clean-architecture-kotlin/README.md

 - If i am using multiple navigation graph (per each feature module), how to navigate to other modules navigation graph ?
 - How to go back to a fragment which belongs to a different feature module ?
 - How to navigate to a fragment which belongs to another feature module, but that's not the start destination ?
+- Since Navigation jetpack enforces single activity pattern, how i am going to share data between fragments ?
+A single sharedviewModel in activity scope ?
+Ohh..
+No. Thats not a good approach at all.
+So whats the alternative ?

 ### Design Consideration